kawa-yo/PhotoLabeler/README.md

 $ sudo desktop-file-install jdk-14.desktop
 $ sudo update-desktop-database
 ```
+(then `/usr/share/applications/jdk-14.desktop` is created.)

-Note that you cannot use characters '~' or '$' to specify the path.
+Note that you cannot use the characters '~' or '$' to specify the path.